JamesP1996/Graph_Theory_Project/OVERVIEW.md

 # <b>Running the Code</b>
 To run this project you will a version of Python.
 Preferably Python 3.
 You can download python at their website https://www.python.org/downloads/.

-I used Vi on a Google Cloud Machine to code this up but I would reccomend to use Visual Studio Code or Pycharm if you were going to do this locally and wanted some intellisense.
+I used Vi on a Google Cloud Machine to code this up but I would recommend to use Visual Studio Code or Pycharm if you were going to do this locally and wanted some auto code completion features.

 ## <b>NFA_Regex_Matcher.py</b>
 To run this file , it uses a python package known as argparse.
-If you run this file with no command line arguements, nothing will come up so you need to run it with different optional commands.
+If you run this file with no command line arguments, nothing will come up so you need to run it with different optional commands.
 If you need help while running the program you can use,
 ```
 python NFA_Regex_Matcher.py --help
 ```
 in the command line terminal where the file in the directory the file is located.
-The List of Command Line Arguements you can use in conjunction are
+The List of Command Line Arguments you can use in conjunction are

 ### <b>Regex Match a Regular Expression and a String (Evaluates to True or False)</b>